jdouliez/ffuf-launcher/README.md

 This tool is a simple ffuf wrapper which lets you select dynamically which wordlist and which extentions you want to fuzz with.

+You can set up and use predefined wordlists, local wordlists you've just downloaded, or use the automated [Assetnotes wordlist](https://wordlists.assetnote.io/) for a specific theme.

 ## Installation

 Just install the python3 requirements...